Dasani1/juice/games/template/README.md

-**HELLEVATOR**
+# in

-**Team Members:** [Your names here]
+**Team Members:** Dason Lin and Georgia Wu

-**How would you pitch your game in one line?** ultrakill but its just a middle aged man swept into hell from an elevator from his office apartment
+**How would you pitch your game in one line?**
+[example format: "The organization and psychological horror genres meet in this game about moving in a haunted house."

-**What is the key mechanic(s) that make it fun?** the movement and weapons should make it pretty clear to the player that this is meant to be a speedrunning game. meaning theres no limit to how fast you can go. any strategy you find. use it.
+**What is the key mechanic(s) that make it fun?**
+The key mechanic is organizing items into shelves/drawers or cleaning.
+It's fun because of the satisfaction of cleaning/organization and can also be relaxing and motivating for the player.

 **How does the game actually play?
-(Core Game Loop)** *elevator dings* you are now in hell. then the elevator opens and you're forced to punch off a few enemies chasing you
+(Core Game Loop)** The player is moving in and must either unpack boxes to organize into shelves/drawers or clean up items to put into boxes.
+Each room (e.g. living, bath) is a level and each room has certain areas that need organizing.
+They are trying to achieve the correct placements of items for successful organization while facing small puzzles (e.g. quick time events, searching for objects in the scene).
+ The reward is moving onto the next room and progressing the story abt the ghost that haunts the house.

-**How will you keep players engaged for 30 minutes?
-What's the general scope of your game (will change as you go)?** make them fall into the trap of improvement. that feeling that "i could do a LITTLE bit better" and have them entrapped into the game for eternity.. or as long as you like :)
+How will you keep players engaged for 30 minutes?
+What's the general scope of your game (will change as you go)?
+We plan to invest a lot of time into visuals and story so that the game is calming and/or terrifying depending on the player's progress.
+As well, we will be creative in our level design (like what exactly the player is organizing; a creative idea could be a plushie collection in a bedroom) In certain areas, there will be a horror elements (e.g. jumpscare, something moves by itself) that encourages the player to keep playing and find out what's going on.
 ---
 *Remember: Focus on gameplay mechanics and player experience.
 Save the details about story, art style, sound design, UI flowcharts, marketing plans, or achievements for later.*